 Lion’s Mane mushroom is a powerful tonic food for brain health.

-One of the most significant effects of Lion’s Mane is its ability to stimulate Nerve Growth Factor (NGF) in the brain.
+One of the most significant effects of Lion’s Mane health benefits is its ability to stimulate Nerve Growth Factor (NGF) in the brain.

 NGF is a small protein-like molecule that is responsible for the growth, development, maintenance, and survival of nerve cells.
 Without NGF, nerve cells, or neurons, would die and cause massive cognitive and motor problems.